The spectral theory of regular sequences: Introduction

+Using appropriate weights, the diffraction measure of the Thue--Morse sequence is purely singular continuous with respect to Lebesgue measure.
+This result---the first to explicitly record a singular continuous measure---was proved by Mahler \cite{M1927}, and later in a dynamical setting by Kakutani~\cite{K1972}.
+For details on diffraction see Baake and Grimm \cite[Ch.~9]{BGbook}.

-In comparison to automatic sequences, the study of the long range order of unbounded regular sequences $f$, and so also the related spaces $\mathcal{V}_k(f)$, is not so straight-forward; neither diffraction nor spectral measures can be associated to them in a natural way.
+Transitioning to regular sequences, the number-theoretic story is much the same as automatic sequences, mirroring that of rational-transcendental dichotomies.
+The generalisation of the Cobham--Loxton--van der Poorten Conjecture for regular sequences was proved by Bell, Bugeaud and Coons \cite{BBC2015}.
+But, in contrast to automatic sequences, the study of the long-range order of unbounded regular sequences $f$, and so also the related spaces $\mathcal{V}_k(f)$, is not so straight-forward; neither diffraction nor spectral measures can be associated with them in a natural way.

-As a first step of addressing the long range order of such objects, Baake and Coons~\cite{BC2018} introduced a natural probability measure associated to Stern's diatomic sequence, the canonical example of an unbounded regular sequence.
+As a first step of addressing the long-range order of such objects, Baake and Coons~\cite{BC2018} introduced a natural probability measure associated with Stern's diatomic sequence, one simple example of an unbounded regular sequence.
 Stern's diatomic sequence ${s}$ is given by $s(0)=0$, $s(1)=1$, and for $n\geqslant 1$ by the recurrences $s(2n)=s(n)$ and $s(2n+1)=s(n)+s(n+1)$.
-Its $2$-kernel ${\rm ker}_2 ({s})$ is infinite, but induces a finitely generated vector space; Stern's diatomic sequence has many interesting properties, e.g., the sequence of ratios $(s(n)/s(n+1))_{n\geqslant 0}$ enumerates the non-negative rationals in reduced form and without repeats, and the associated measure is singular continuous.
-Baake's and Coons's result rests on the fact that the sequence ${s}$ satisfies certain self-similar type properties: it has a fundamental region of recursion---between consecutive powers of two---and the sum of ${s}$ over this fundamental region is linearly recurrent, enabling the use of a volume-averaging process.
+Its $2$-kernel ${\rm ker}_2 ({s})$ is infinite, but induces a finitely generated vector space; Stern's diatomic sequence has many interesting properties, e.g., the sequence of ratios $(s(n)/s(n+1))_{n\geqslant 0}$ enumerates the non-negative rationals in reduced form and without repeats, and---like the diffraction measure of the Thue--Morse sequence---the associated measure is singular continuous.
+Baake's and Coons's result rests on the fact that the sequence ${s}$ satisfies certain self-similar type properties; it has a fundamental region of recursion---between consecutive powers of two---and the sum of ${s}$ over this fundamental region is linearly recurrent, enabling the use of a volume-averaging process.

 In this paper, we provide the complete generalisation of the result of Baake and Coons~\cite{BC2018}.
 This entails not only taking a $k$-regular sequence $f$ and associating a natural probability measure $\mu_f$ to $\mathcal{V}_k(f)$, but also determining the class of regular sequences $f$ for which this is possible.
-Indeed, there are regular sequences for which such measures do not exist, and for which the sequence of approximants is not eventually periodic.
+Indeed, there are regular sequences for which such measures do not exist, and for which the sequence of approximants is not even eventually periodic.